ncbi-nlp/NegBio/docs/acknowledgments.rst

 Acknowledgments
 ---------------

 This work was supported by the Intramural Research Programs of the National Institutes of Health, National Library of Medicine and Clinical Center.

+We are grateful to the authors of NegEx, MetaMap, Stanford CoreNLP, and Bllip parser for making their software tools publicly available.

+We thank Dr. Alexis Allot for the helpful discussion.